 The Full Assessment follows a similar process to the Checklist assessment, but uses a Decision Support Tool (DST) instead.
 The DST has all the same Care Domains as the Checklist, plus one further Domain for “Other” requirements.

 Whilst the scoring system isn’t scientific by any means, generally speaking your relative should qualify for NHS Continuing Healthcare Funding if they score ‘Priority’ in any of the * domains, or a ‘Severe’ in two or more domains.
-However, they could still qualify if their scores aren’t as clear cut as this, as it is the totality of their healthcare needs that are being assessed.
-It is also worth noting that the NHS Guidelines state that if there is any uncertainty or disagreement within the MDT about what score to allocate, then the higher of the scores should be applied.
-This is important to understand when you are putting your case across.
+However, they could still qualify if their scores aren’t as clear cut as this, as it is the totality of their healthcare needs that are being assessed with the Decision Support Tool.

 Once the Full Assessment has been completed, the report is sent to the CCG in your area, who make the final decision on whether your relative qualifies for NHS Continuing Healthcare Funding or not.
 It is not the MDT who make the decision, although they will make a recommendation.
 In most cases, it is expected that the CCG will follow the MDT’s recommendations.
 The CCG will send you a written copy of their Decision with a copy of the DST (and process for appealing).